Praia de Araçaípe, Porto Seguro, Brazil – Photo by TK

-Yet today, it’s a star as bright like a dead generation we oath…
+Yet today, it’s a star as bright as a dead generation we oath…

-The moment you hit the sand, the taste of vacation is felt on your feet.
-Walking into the ocean, feeling cooler than the hot Sun and moist air in motion, the touch of cold ocean water is inviting, because the Sun, heat, and sweat is what you could be fighting…
+The moment you hit the sand, the taste of vacation is felt by demand.
+Walking into the ocean, feeling cooler than the moist air in motion, the touch of ocean water is inviting, because the Sun, heat, and sweat is what you could be fighting…

 Reaching the beach where the stars teach;

-A fire of abundance is what the Sun seeks.
+a fire of abundance is what the Sun repeats.

-Looking directly at a star, is boring for those far from one.
+Like looking directly at a star is boring for those far from one.

-As night skies remind us we aren’t the brightest, we’re also made aware that stars don’t shine on each other.
-But when they do, it’s a glaring space we must not utter…
+As night skies remind us we aren’t the brightest, we’re also made aware that stars don’t shine on each other but unite us.
+When they do, it’s a glaring space to confide us…

-Sunlight at the equator hits different in February.
+Sunlight at the equator may hit different so be it,

-It helps our star of Earth shine better in blue.
+aiding our star of Earth shine better as heat is;

 A fool doesn’t look at the Sun for fun.
-Because a fool will likely compare himself and try to explain the fires it run..
+A fool will likely compare himself to it and try explaining the fire it shuns…

 Stars don’t shine on each other in view,

-Night time beaches are their humbling stage for you.
+And as nighttime beaches are their humbling stages for you,

 Altogether, however, how clever…